nelson123-lab/Decision-Tree-Implementation-from-scratch-with-boosting./README.md

 ## Random Forest
 The random forest algorithm works based on maximum votes from the different decision trees outputs.
-Two random process takes place here random feature selection and random sampling with replacement which results in the name random forest.
+Two random process takes place here random feature selection and random sampling with replacement which results in the name random forest. ( Bootstrapping )

+The process of finding the maximum votes from the decision trees is called aggregation.

+## Adaboost